-They were gassed, as was evident when Juicy Landrum seemed to celebrate when Natalie Chou checked into the game.
+They were gassed, as was evident when Landrum seemed to celebrate when Natalie Chou checked into the game.
 But Chou wasn’t replacing Landrum.
 Instead, the sophomore was subbing in for Dekeiya Cohen so the senior could receive an ovation from the home crowd.

 Baylor had timeouts to use down the stretch, and Brown said the players talked about calling one just to get a breather.

-“I definitely said if we’re all tired, like all five of us, we were all going to call it, because (Mulkey) can’t get mad if we just all call it,” Brown said.
+“I definitely said if we’re all tired, like all five of us, we were all going to call it, because (Mulkey) can’t get it back if we just all call it,” Brown said.
 “No one wanted to be singled out.
 (Mulkey) would just say, ‘Who called the timeout?’
 And we’d all just look at one person, you know.
 I was like, ‘Do we all need one because I can call it.
 Y’all let me know.”

 Her grin spread wider across her face as Brown mentioned, “It goes back to the team chemistry.
 See, we got each other’s backs.”